gtsteffaniak/filebrowser/docs/indexing.md

 ### Can I disable the index and still use FileBrowser Quantum?

 You can disable the index by setting `indexing: false` in your config file.
-You will still be able to browse your files, but the search will not work at all and you may run into issues as its not intended to be used without indexing.
+You will still be able to browse your files, but the search will not work and you may run into issues as it's not intended to be used without indexing.

-I'm not sure what the reason you would run it like this would be, if you have a good reason please open an issue request on how you would like it to work -- and why you would run it without the index.
+I'm not sure why you would run it like this, if you have a good reason please open an issue request on how you would like it to work -- and why you would run it without the index.